Kentucky Department of Criminal Investigation: Branches

-The primary job of the Drug Investigations branch is to investigate the illegal distribution and over-prescribing of drugs by doctors, etc. The goal is to put an end to illegal drug practices in Kentucky, which in the long run will stop the excessive prescribing of opioids to the citizens of Kentucky.
-The detectives within this branch also investigate the sale of synthetic drugs and assist local agencies in the fight against the heroin epidemic.
+The primary job of the Drug Investigations branch is to investigate the illegal distribution and overprescribing of drugs by doctors, etc. The goal is to put an end to illegal drug practices in Kentucky, which in the long run will stop the excessive prescribing of opioids to the citizens of Kentucky.
+The detectives within this branch also investigate the sale of synthetic drugs and assist the Kentucky State Police and local agencies in the fight against the heroin epidemic.